quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/widgets.rst

 Connection Points
 ^^^^^^^^^^^^^^^^^

-There are no connection points.
+There are no connection points for this actor class.

 .. _widgetTutorial:

 Tutorial
 ^^^^^^^^

-.. dropdown:: Example 1
+.. dropdown:: Example

     .. literalinclude:: ../../../tutorials/widgets_tutorial.py
         :language: python
         :linenos:

-.. dropdown:: Example 2

-.. dropdown:: Example 3